 And that’s the problem with CPAP: many people prescribed the treatment don’t use it.
 That’s why oral appliance therapy can be a great option for many people.
 It has much higher compliance rates, which means that it can help people who just can’t tolerate CPAP.

-If you are looking for an effective sleep apnea treatment that you’ll actually use, please call (248) 480-0085 today for an appointment with sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness, serving the Detroit area from Troy, MI.
+If you are looking for an effective sleep apnea treatment that you’ll actually use, please call (248) 480-0085 today for an appointment with sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness, serving the Detroit area from Rochester Hills.